 - Readiness - projects that provide proof of overall feasibility and readiness, such as proof of ownership, ability to gain necessary permits, documentation that 100% of financing for the project is in place, and reasonable production timeline.

 - Excellence, innovation, and increase in access to the arts.

 - DRI Priorities - projects that advance the goals and priorities of the DRI program.

-- Physical Impact - projects that are visually prominent, increase connectivity, have cultural value.
+- Impact - projects that are visually prominent, increase connectivity, have cultural value.

 - Economic Impact - projects leveraging DRI grant funds with private investment or other matching fund, and bring new audiences to the area.

 Funding will be allocated in the following manner:

 - $150k in grants up to $50k for improvements to cultural spaces within the DRI study area that are open to the public, enabling underserved populations to have equitable access to arts and cultural programming.

 - $375k in grants of up to $50k for public art installations or performance projects within the DRI study area.